ade585/revents-2024/README.md

 --> with your site's live channel? main on github allow Workflow permissions read/write

-# deploy a new branch github
+# deploy a new branch and then pubhish to main branches
-git checkout -b AddedEmptyState
+git checkout -b AddedEmptyState publish on github your update go on github
+--> compare & pull request
+--> merge
+--> check the new preview application
+--> Merge pull to main branch
+--> production version deployed